The Cannademix cannabis conference was held at Hudson County Community College in Journal Square in Jersey City, featuring local leaders.

 He noted a great deal of legalization opposition remains.

-Saleh said he was a security guard at Rutgers and the problems he faced stemmed from alcohol abuse.
+Saleh said he was a security guard at Rutgers.
+The problems he faced stemmed from alcohol abuse.

 “Everyone who smoked cannabis was the chilliest person on the plant,” he said.

-“We need time.
-We need education.
-We need mercy,” Bunney said.
+“We need time, we need education,” Bunney said.
 “We have one opportunity to do this well and be an example.”

 “Alcohol has been a part of our lives so long legally people don’t think of it anymore,” she noted.
 Bunney said the need to end the cultural stigma is the biggest issue.

-“We’re still a long way to dispensary opening in Jersey City,” she said.
+“We’re still a long way to dispensary opening in Jersey City,” she said at Cannademix.

 They smoke in front of your door right now,” Matos said to common complaints.
 “The children are already buying pot in the street.
 This is one of the most secure facilities you’ll ever see.”

-Bunney noted in California and Oregon, while legalization was initially very controversial, it has become more acceptable over time.
+Bunney noted that while legalization was initially very controversial in California and Oregon, it has become more acceptable over time.

 She noted Jersey City is the most diverse city in the United States.